 He replied: “Watch out that you are not deceived.
 For many will come in my name, claiming, ‘I am he,’ and, ‘The time is near.’
 Do not follow them.
 When you hear of wars and uprisings, do not be frightened.
 These things must happen first, but the end will not come right away.”

 All the way along their journey to Jerusalem he sought to prepare them for this opposition.
 Now they were starting to see it first-hand.
 Even the joy of the procession into Jerusalem had been marred by criticism.
-Christ’s lament over Jerusalem revealed not only his compassion but the entrenched nature of the city’s rejection of him.
+Christ’s lament over Jerusalem had revealed to them not only his compassion for the city but also the deeply entrenched nature of the city’s rejection of him.

-And storm clouds were gathering.
+Storm clouds were gathering.
 The atmosphere had become increasingly hostile.
-They had watched on as the religious leaders of various stripes had attempted to trap Jesus into saying something that would give them the excuse they needed to have him arrested.
+They had witnessed how religious leaders of various stripes had attempted repeatedly to trap Jesus into saying something that would give them the excuse they needed to have him arrested.
 And while Jesus brilliantly caught them each time in their own trap, that was clearly only adding to the determination of his opponents to destroy him.
 His actions in the temple, the devastating parable of the vineyard and his very public warnings about the Scribes could only spell more trouble.
-At the moment the crowd was on their side but crowds are notoriously fickle.
+At the moment the crowd was on their side, but crowds are notoriously fickle.
 It was all rather difficult to come to terms with.

 Long before, in the days of the prophet Jeremiah, many people clung on to the belief that God would never allow the nations to sweep in and destroy the Temple in Jerusalem, no matter how corrupt Israel’s worship had become.
 And yet God did precisely that.
 One of the lessons history teaches is that we don’t always learn the lessons it teaches!
 Because of his people’s unrepentant perversion of what the Temple stood for and their rejection of his Son, God was going to permit both the temple and the city to be destroyed once more.